 The traditional Ethernet is a data network communication technology based on CSMA/CD (Carrier Sense Multiple Access/Collision Detect) via shared communication medium.
 Through the traditional Ethernet, the overfull hosts in LAN will result in serious collision, flooding broadcasts, poor performance or even breakdown of the Internet.
-Though connecting the LANs through switches can avoid the serious collision, the flooding broadcasts can not be prevented, which will occupy plenty of bandwidth resources, causing potential serious security problems.
+Though connecting the LANs through switches can avoid the serious collision, the flooding broadcasts cannot be prevented, which will occupy plenty of bandwidth resources, causing potential serious security problems.

 A Virtual Local Area Network (VLAN) is a network topology configured according to a logical scheme rather than the physical layout.
 The VLAN technology is developed for switches to control broadcast in LANs.
 By creating VLANs in a physical LAN, you can divide the LAN into multiple logical LANs, each of which has a broadcast domain of its own.
 Hosts in the same VLAN communicate with one another as if they are in a LAN.
 However, hosts in different VLANs cannot communicate with one another directly.
 Therefore, broadcast packets are limited in a VLAN.
-Hosts in the same VLAN communicate with one another through the Internet devices such as Router, the Lay3 Switch and etc. The following figure illustrates a VLAN implementation.
+Hosts in the same VLAN communicate with one another via Ethernet whereas hosts in different VLANs communicate with one another through the Internet devices such as router, the Layer 3 switch, etc. The following figure illustrates a VLAN implementation.